This post may contain affiliate links, meaning we get a commisson if you decide to make a purchase through them. There is no addtional cost to you.

 My intent today was not only an introduction to the concept of Ahimsa, but also to get you contemplating it and how it could improve your own well-being.
 So, information AND action.
 This homework assignment will give you a chance to do just that.

-Directions: Look back at the 4 different parts of Ahimsa: 1) involving others, 2) to your body, 3) in your thoughts, and 4) to the planet.
+Directions: Look back at the 4 different parts of Ahimsa, which are avoiding 1) harm to others, 2) harm to your body, 3) harmful thoughts, and 4) harm to the planet.
 For each part, write down one thought on how you could start your journey practicing it.
 Put them somewhere safe and private.
 Every once in a while check back in with them and see how you’re doing.

 And as always, I love to hear your reactions to this series.
 Leave your thoughts in the comments below!
 And if you’re ready to read on to Part 3 in this article series, CLICK HERE.